Jason Holder: Domestic career

 A couple of days after making his international debut in 2013, Holder was signed up by the Chennai Super Kings in the IPL auction, at his base price of $20,000.
 In 2014, Sunrisers bought him.
 He was also given a batting promotion by the Sunrisers Hyderabad, who sent him to bat ahead of all-rounders Karn Sharma and Parvez Rasool.
 In 2016 year auction, Kolkata Knight Riders bought him.
 Holder scored 22 runs at 5.50 and took 2 wickets at 51.50 in all those four matches he played.
 In 2020, he joined Sunrisers Hyderabad for IPL 2020 as a replacement for injured Mitchell Marsh.
 Northamptonshire County Cricket Club signed Holder for the 2019 County Season.

 The 29-year-old was relieved of his white-ball captaincy in 2019 and this year, Kraigg Brathwaite replaced him as the Test captain.

 In July 2020, he was named in the Barbados Royals formerly known as Barbados Tridents squad for the 2020 Caribbean Premier League.

 In the 2022 IPL Auction, Holder was bought by the Lucknow Super Giants for ₹8.75 crores.

-He is bought by Rajasthan Royals to play in the IPL 2023 season for INR.
-5.75 Crore in the IPL auction held on 23 December 2022.
+He was bought by Rajasthan Royals to play in the IPL 2023 season for INR.
+5.75 Crore in the IPL auction held on 23 December 2022.He was named captain for Los Angeles Knight Riders in the 2025 Major League Cricket.